carli2/cpcompiler/README.md

 Completed:
 * Research results for runtime compiler optimizations
 * Basic concept of the runtime environment
-* First code can be executed (add two numbers)
+* First code can be executed (add two numbers, callbacks to JS)
+* Library interface for node.js
+* Implement a basic JS parser+compiler in JavaScript

 Next steps:
 * Implement Garbage Collector and Tree operators
-* Library interface for node.js
-* Implement a basic JS parser+compiler in JavaScript
+* Complete JavaScript syntax
 * Implement code tree optimizations
 * Start working on the JIT stages
 * Add a module that allows to create executables with integrated runtime environment